riverbed/Riverbed-Community-Toolkit/SteelHead/GNS3/README.md

 9. For mgmt.qcow2 (the OS disk), hit Download.
 The Riverbed Support page gets opened.
-10. Download the KVM image and extract the .tgz archive locally
+10. Download the KVM image and expand the .tgz archive locally to get the mgmt.qcow2 file

 11. Back in GNS3, Import and Select the local file